Creative Placemaking: Rural Arts Facilities Fund

 Deadline and How to Apply

-2. Log in to the Online Grants System to complete your “Organization” profile and begin an application for a Creative Placemaking: Rural Arts Facilities Fund grant.
+2. Log into the Online Grants System to complete your “Organization” profile and begin an application for a Creative Placemaking: Rural Arts Facilities Fund grant.

 3. Use the “Organizations” tab on the left-hand menu to ensure that the profile is complete and accurate.
 This information is as important as the application itself.
 Incomplete or erroneous data will impact your chances for funding.
 To edit the profile, click the “Edit” button at the top of the Organization screen.